 Int7: I’d rather have someone who’s appointed to do this kind of thing.
 I’m sure there probably is, but we don’t really know who it is, if you know what I mean.
 It’s all a bit faceless and via email.

-(v) Administration of the bursary
+(v) Theme: administration of the bursary; subthemes: bursary payments and information dissemination

 Aside from the communication issues raised above, most were satisfied with the general administration of the bursary, such as how the bursary payments were split over the year and how the accommodation fee waiver was applied: